euroargodev/argopy/docs/advanced-tools/performances/laziness.rst

 Laziness support status
 ~~~~~~~~~~~~~~~~~~~~~~~

-Not all Argo data servers support the byte range request that is mandatory to access lazily a netcdf file.
-Nore
-all **argopy** methods support laziness through kerchunk and zarr references data.
+Not all Argo data servers support the byte range request that is mandatory to access lazily a netcdf file; and not all **argopy** methods support laziness through kerchunk and zarr references data.

 The table below syntheses lazy support status for all possible GDAC hosts: